Here’s who made Fortune’s Most Powerful Women in Business list for 2022 - NewsBreak

 David Hatfield has stepped down as co-CEO of cloud security vendor Lacework but will remain on the company's board of directors, Protocol has learned.
 The change is effective immediately, said Jay Parikh, who had been Lacework's second co-CEO and was previously Facebook's vice president of engineering.
 With the change, Parikh is now the sole chief executive of the privately held company, a prominent up-and-coming player in cloud security that last year achieved a valuation of $8.3 billion.

-Square has launched AI features within its Square Messages platform, allowing merchants to communicate with customers using suggested replies and actions, a company blog noted.
-Square said that these AI messaging features help to “boost a buyer’s reply rate by 10%.”.
-Also within the blog, Square released its...
+Square has launched AI options inside its Square Messages platform, permitting retailers to speak with clients utilizing steered replies and actions, an organization weblog noted.
+Square stated that these AI messaging options assist to “boost a buyer’s reply rate by 10%.”.
+Also throughout the weblog, Square launched its...

 Comments / 0